 The aura may be followed by some or all of the symptoms of a migraine without aura.

-BASILAR MGRAINES – COMPLICATED MIGRAINE or (Migraine with brain-stem aura – MBA)
+BASILAR MIGRAINES – COMPLICATED MIGRAINE or (Migraine with brain-stem aura – MBA)

 Basilar migraine is a rare type of complicated migraine with symptoms caused by disorders of the lower part of the brain.
 It’s also called Basilar-Type Migraine or Basilar Artery Migraine.
 This type of migraine starts in the lower part of the brain called the brain stem.
 Typical symptoms can include visual disturbances in both eyes (double vision), speaking difficulties, lack of coordination, tingling in the hands and feet, dizziness, vertigo, or ringing in the ears.
 Each of these symptoms usually only lasts up to one hour.
 Many symptoms may occur with anxiety and hyperventilation, which makes migraine difficult to diagnose